Leadership & Governance

 Miranda Cheng, Registrar

-Fiona Cherryman, Head of Academic Affairs and Operations
+Fiona Cherryman, Vice Principal, Academic and Operations

-Christine Davidson, Manager Communications and Marketing
+Christine Davidson, Director, Communications & Marketing

 Andrea Etherington, Senior Director of Strategic Initiatives and Partnerships